Floating is an unusual thing. Lots of people have questions.

 - Anyone getting keratin treatments to their hair should avoid saltwater, and that includes float tanks.

 - If you cannot wash your hair, you may bring a waterproof (e.g. silicone) swim cap.
+(We also have one to borrow.)
 Please be aware that no swim cap is perfect, and leaking is common around the ears and jaw.
 Even small amounts of float tank water contain amazing amounts of salt.

 - Eating a small meal about one hour prior to your float is ideal.
 It’s best if you’re not distracted by hunger, or overfull digesting a heavy meal.